stevenodyan/cpsc481-tictactoe-tutor/README.md

 ## Planned Evaluation
 We will compare the tutor's recommended moves against random legal moves on board sizes such as 4×4 and 5×5, measuring win rate and tracking how alpha-beta pruning affects the number of board states searched.

+## Code Layout

+cpsc481-tictactoe-tutor/
+├── README.md
+├── requirements.txt
+├── main.py
+└── src/
+    ├── __init__.py
+    ├── board.py
+    ├── ai.py
+    ├── evaluation.py
+    ├── tutor.py
+    ├── ui.py
+    └── performance_eval.py

+README.md
+Explains the project, setup instructions, how to run the program, and the code layout. requirements.txt
+Lists the Python libraries needed to run the project.
+The main external library is Pygame.

+main.py
+Entry point of the program.
+It starts the Pygame application.

+src/__init__.py
+Marks the src folder as a Python package.

+src/board.py
+Contains the m×n Tic-Tac-Toe game logic.
+It stores the board state, legal moves, result function, terminal test, and win checking for k pieces in a row.

+src/ai.py
+Contains the AI move-selection logic.
+It uses depth-limited minimax search, alpha-beta pruning, and caching to choose moves.

+src/evaluation.py
+Contains the heuristic evaluation function used by the AI to score non-terminal board states.
+It considers wins/losses, opponent threats, open sequences, and open-ended lines.

+src/tutor.py
+Contains the tutor logic.
+It recommends moves, compares the user’s move against the AI’s best move, and returns feedback such as “Excellent,” “Good move,” “Mistake,” or “Blunder.”

+src/ui.py
+Contains the Pygame graphical interface.
+It handles the configuration screen, board rendering, mouse clicks, Hint button, New Game button, AI move display, and tutor feedback display.

+src/performance_eval.py
+Separate evaluation script used to compare the tutor’s recommended moves against randomly selected legal moves across different board sizes.